anttiranta/feeds-reader-java/README.md

 - As a user, I want to filter items by category name on list of items.
 - As a user, I want to create new item manually via a form.
 - As a user, I want to update/delete an item
-- The implementation should covered by Unit Test or Functional Test

 ## To note